ThunderKitesBFIS/2025Code/Controller/readme.md

 # Java Code for Controller Support

-This code is for adding controller support foor our robot.
+This code is for adding controller support for our robot.